Magnetic field draping around clumpy high-velocity clouds in galactic halo: Comparison of clouds evolved in various environments

-For reference, we show $P(init)/P(t)$ at earlier snapshots in dotted ($t=9.7\,\rm Myr$) and dashed ($t=19.6\,\rm Myr$) lines.
-In both the MC and the HC models, the difference between $P(init)$ and $P(t)$ grows over time to the direction where the power at the small scales significantly decrease.
-This is because smaller clumps are easier to be disrupted as seen from their small $t_{\rm cc}$ (see equation \ref{eq:tcc}) and possibly also due to the effect of numerical diffusion.
-The gray vertical line shows the telescope beam size of the HI observation that the reference SPS for the clumpy clouds is drawn from.
-The angular beam size is converted to the physical size using the distance to the Smith Cloud ($12.5\,\rm kpc$).
+Note that we construct the initial SPS of the clumpy cloud models based on observations of the Smith Cloud which is known to have interacted with the Milky Way over a period of $\sim 70\,\rm Myr$ (\citealt{Lockman_2008}; \citealt{Nichols_2009}).
+The gray vertical line in Fig. \ref{fig:time_power} shows the telescope beam size of the HI observation by \citet{Lockman_2008} that we draw the reference SPS from.
+The angular beam size is converted to the physical size using the distance to the Smith Cloud ($\sim 12.5\,\rm kpc$).
 It is important to point out that there is no notable evolution of $P(t)$ at length scales larger than the beam.
-Therefore, having an initial structure for the simulations built based on the image of the HVC that has already been interacting with the halo gas does not conflict with the SPS evolution we find in the models.
+This result demonstrates that we can use the Smith Cloud’s SPS as a reference for the initial conditions of the simulation, even if we do not know about the structure of the HVC at the time the cloud started interacting with the Galaxy.
+In other words, constructing the initial condition based on the cloud already interacting with the Galaxy does not contradict the structural evolution of clouds demonstrated by our models.